How did language evolve?

 Another possible cause – acknowledged by Lewin along with other anthropologists – is that language arose out of a more complex social world, where relationships and interactions were becoming more sophisticated than the proverbial bash over the head with a club, and the future wife dragged into the cave.

 Of course, there is no reason why all these reasons together could not be the reason for the appearance of language.
-As Stephen Pinker, the famous cognitive psychologist as Harvard puts it:
+As Steven Pinker, the famous cognitive psychologist as Harvard puts it:

 this triad – language, social cooperation and technological know-how is what makes humans unusual.
 And they probably evolved in tandem, each of them multiplying the value of the other two.